Best Things to Do in Pittsburgh, Pennsylvania

 Trundle Manor

 Are you into the weird, the wonderful, and the oddly spooky?
-Well, you’re going to love Trundle Manor, Pittsburgh’s quirky hub of all things macabre.
+Well, then, you’re going to love Trundle Manor, Pittsburgh’s quirky hub of all things macabre.

-Curated personally by owners and artists, Anton and Rachel Miriello, the kooky Trundle Manor is an off-the-beaten-path attraction that you won’t find anywhere else.
+Curated personally by owners and artists Anton and Rachel Miriello, the kooky Trundle Manor is an off-the-beaten-path attraction you won’t find anywhere else.
 It’s certainly not your average museum.
 Marvel at the rooms full of vintage taxidermy, jarred specimens that float and stare into your soul, and displays of cryptozoology.

 Duquesne Incline